marcindeperas-casumo/frontend-react-stack/README.md

 ### `api-gw`

+Ditching this concept for now since it was causing some latency issues and we can get away with anything we need through an nginx proxy.

-This is a simple node service that services as frontend API gateway.
-We could easily get away with just using nginx for this, at the same time if we need a minor change, merge between multiple endpoints in a single api, all these changes can be done at this layer, without depending on any backend resources.
+~~This is a simple node service that services as frontend API gateway.
+We could easily get away with just using nginx for this, at the same time if we need a minor change, merge between multiple endpoints in a single api, all these changes can be done at this layer, without depending on any backend resources.~~

 ## Development instructions